Elkantor/sc2api/README.md

 * [semver](https://semver.org/), for the version of the package.
 * [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) : I do my best to try to conform to the Google C++ Style Guide, for the C++ code of this native addon.

+## Additional Downloads

+### Maps and Replays

+Just like the official Starcraft 2 C++ API, this repository only comes with a few maps for testing.

+Additional maps and replays can be found [here](https://github.com/Blizzard/s2client-proto#downloads).

 ## Licensing

 (The ISC License)